jim-easterbrook/pywws/doc_src/guides/hourlylogging.rst

   work = /tmp/weather
   templates = /home/xxx/weather/templates/
   graph_templates = /home/xxx/weather/graph_templates/
+  local_files = /home/xxx/weather/results/

 Edit these to suit your installation and preferences.
-``work`` is a temporary directory used to store intermediate files, ``templates`` is the directory where you keep your text template files and ``graph_templates`` is the directory where you keep your graph template files.
+``work`` is a temporary directory used to store intermediate files, ``templates`` is the directory where you keep your text template files, ``graph_templates`` is the directory where you keep your graph template files and ``local_files`` is a directory where template output that is not uploaded to your web site is put.
-Don't use the pywws example directories for these, as they will get over-written when you upgrade pywws.
+Don't use the pywws example directories for your templates, as they will get over-written when you upgrade pywws.

 Copy your text and graph templates to the appropriate directories.
 You may find some of the examples provided with pywws useful to get started.